dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 ![web-challenge](https://gcdnb.pbrd.co/images/Moq8oiFijCeK.png?o=1)

 To begin our investigation, we can analyse the source code by looking at the page source.
-Inside the script tag, we find a function as follows:
+Inside the script tag we find a function that looks like this:

 ```
 <SCRIPT>